Canada military plane returns after Haiti surveillance - NewsBreak

 Canada military plane returns after Haiti surveillance

-A Canadian Armed Forces surveillance plane was heading home Tuesday after two intelligence-collecting flights over Haiti .
+OTTAWA, Ontario (AP) — A Canadian Armed Forces surveillance plane was heading home Tuesday after two intelligence-collecting flights over Haiti.

 The CP-140 Aurora’s return came after Prime Minister Justin government announced Saturday that the plane was being deployed to collect intelligence on gang activity in Haiti.